 Optional modules - enrolling

 For some courses, students need to select option modules.
 Check your School induction page to see whether this is the case for your course.
-Follow the instructions to choose your options and email your choices to your Hub - the email address is on the New Student Enrolment Form.
+Follow the instructions here to choose your options.
 For help choosing modules talk to your Course Director or someone in your Learning and Teaching Service Hub.
 You can find out how to contact your Hub here

 Some schools are buildings, but not all buildings are schools